Jim Mattis: Al Smith Dinner comments

 I'm not just an overrated general, I am the greatest, the world's most overrated ...
 I'm honored to be considered that by Donald Trump, because he also called Meryl Streep an overrated actress.
 So I guess I'm the Meryl Streep of generals, and frankly, that sounds pretty good to me.
 And you do have to admit that between me and Meryl, at least we've had some victories.

 He continued, "I've earned my spurs on the battlefield ...
 Donald Trump earned his spurs in a letter from a doctor."

 Political positions

-Mattis claims he has "never registered for any political party".
-He also claims when he was 18 that he was "proudly apolitical".
+Mattis claimed he has "never registered for any political party".
+He also claimed that as a member of the U.S. military, he was "proudly apolitical".

+Mattis said in 2020 that Donald Trump is "the first president in my lifetime who does not try to unite the American people — does not even pretend to try.
+Instead he tries to divide us."
+After the January 6 attack, Mattis said Trump used the presidency to "destroy trust in our election and to poison our respect for fellow citizens."
+In 2024, after former chairman of the Joint Chiefs of Staff Mark Milley called Trump "fascist to the core" and "the most dangerous person ever", author Bob Woodward said Mattis had emailed him to second Milley's assessment.

 Israeli–Palestinian peace process

 Mattis supports a two-state solution model for Israeli–Palestinian peace.
 He has said the situation in Israel is "unsustainable" and that Israeli settlements harm prospects for peace and could lead to an apartheid-like situation in the West Bank.
 In particular, he has said that the perception of biased American support for Israel has made it difficult for moderate Arabs to show support for the United States.
 Mattis strongly supported Secretary of State John Kerry on the Middle East peace process, praising Kerry for being "wisely focused like a laser beam" on a two-state solution.